omermorad/mockingbird/docs/README.md

 ## Enum

-Passing an enum object to the `Fixture` decorator will generate a random value from the given enum (not a key):
+Passing an enum object to the `Mock` decorator will generate a random value from the given enum (not a key):

 So the result of the following code: